Layne-Huang/PMDM/README.md

 chmod +x qvina2.1
 ```

-Preparing the receptor for docking (pdb -> pdbqt) requires a new environment which is based on python 2x, so we should create a new environment:
+Preparing the receptor for docking (pdb -> pdbqt) requires a new environment which is based on python 2x, so we need to create a new environment:
 ```bash
 # Clone the environment
 conda env create -f evaluation/env_adt.yml